effie-tavus/personal-assistant/README.md

-# Tavus Vibecode Quickstart
+# Tavus Personal Assistant Quickstart

 ## 🚀 Introduction

-The fastest way to get started vibecoding with Tavus CVI.
+Lets build a personal assistant with Tavus CVI.
 This React quickstart template provides everything you need to create interactive video experiences powered by Tavus's Conversational Video Interface technology.

 > ⚠️ **Important Note**: This is a development template only.
 For production use, you must:
 > - Never expose your Tavus API keys in the frontend